peterhebert/simple-grey/README.md

 Simple Grey
 ===========

-A responsive wordpress theme with a simple grey color palette.
+A responsive WordPress theme with a simple grey color palette.
 Clean and simple, this theme is optimized for legibility.
 It is well suited to blogs and portfolio sites.

 ## Theme Features
 This theme has support for all of the built-in WordPress [Theme Features](https://codex.wordpress.org/Theme_Features).